liantian-cn/eso-guides/guide/0681_City_of_Ash_II.md

 > **Lightning Burst** - The bosses will channel while almost crouching and burst with lightning damage.
 This can be interrupted and is very easy to avoid.
 If you miss the interrupt, simple move out of it.
 >
 > **Atronachs** - Storm Atronachs will spawn throughout the fight, they do nasty lightning aoe damage(which can be interrupted).
 Generally you can stack and burn the boss while throwing out interrupts but if you have low damage, focus each Atronach as they come in so you do not get overwhelmed and you will be just fine.
 >
 >
 >
+> Valkyn Skoria
+>
+>
+> ** VALKYN SKORIA **
+>
+> The final boss in City Of Ash II is the PUG killer himself.
+This boss although reduced in difficulty is still to date considered one of the hardest base game bosses for dungeons.
+There are 5 platforms on the floor, during the fight these platforms are where you will fight the boss and when each one is destroyed you should move to the next (before it explodes).
+If you run out of platforms, our prayers are with you!
+>
+> Hard mode removes 2 platforms so you have to kill him in 3 instead of 5.
+Hard mode can be done with low dps groups but this will require you to focus and have MINIMAL mistakes to pull it off.
+Watch your feet, be careful and focus!
+The tank should taunt the boss and try to hold him in the middle of whatever platform he is on at ALL times!
+The group should be in a semi circle behind the boss with a clear area of space each so that you can all see as and when he turns on EACH member of the group (yes he will do this).
+If you are stacked and he turns and you are all bunched up, no one knows who the target is.
+Get in formation and relax...
+>
+> **Heavy attack** - This is a HUGE hit and will cause a massive knock down(usually into lava) you MUST block this.
+This should only be on the tank since the tank should be taunting but if you are a dps or healer and you know he is on you, block it!
+>
+> **Fireball** - During the fight (this is why you have your own space) the boss will aim at one random member of the group and charge up a fireball.
+If you are the one he is aiming at be sure to dodge roll the fireball or you will be knocked backwards (usually far enough to land in the lava).
+>
+> **Fossilize**  - The boss will aim at a random member of the group and like the fireball will throw a projectile at the member.
+If you are FAST this can be dodge rolled, if not he will turn you into stone of which you MUST break free.
+>
+> **Flame wheel** - I have used this description before but basically from an above view this effect looks like a wagon wheel (spokes).
+The boss will cast flame onto the ground and straight lines of flame will travel outwards from the center over and over until it is gone.
+DO NOT PANIC!
+Get a tiny bit of distance, keep your eyes on it and just stand in the gaps when you can.
+If it hits you for a couple of ticks you are dead but this can be completely avoided.
+>
+> **Smash platform** - Periodically per platform the boss will stab the center of the platform smashing it to bits.
+Get off FAST! and move to the next platform that he lands on.
+>
+> **Atronachs & Damage Shield** - When the boss jumps to a new platform, he will raise his sword in the air.
+During this phase a group of flame Atronachs will spawn around him.
+These can be chained in and killed with aoe.
+While he is channeling with his sword up he constantly hits the group with fireballs and has a small damage shield.
+You must get rid of his damage shield in order for him to stop doing this.
+Then the fight is rinse repeat of all of the above.
+>
+> The faster you can kill him the better for hard mode of course but remember to relax, follow the mechanics and don't panic.
+Clear mechanic following will make this a breeze, mistakes will mess it all up.
+And to the nay sayers about vampire? all 4 members in the video are stage four vampire.
+Fire wont nuke you if you can avoid it ;)
+>
+> Good luck!
+>
+>
+>